awahlig/tailscale-serve-proxy/README.md

 services:
   proxy:
     image: ghcr.io/awahlig/tailscale-serve-proxy:latest
-    # `hostname` specifies what the name of the machine on the
-    # Tailnet is going to be.
-    hostname: myapp
     volumes:
       # Tailscale state must be preserved.
       - ./tailscale:/var/lib/tailscale
     environment:
+      # Name of the machine on the Tailnet.
+      - TAILSCALE_HOSTNAME=myapp
-      # The web service to proxy.
+      # URL of the web service to proxy.
       - TSPROXY_UPSTREAM=http://app

   # Your web service container.